wp-plugins/yet-another-stars-rating/readme.txt

 = What is "Multi Set"? =
 It is the feature that makes YASR awesome.
 Multisets give the opportunity to score different aspects for each review: for example, if you're reviewing a videogame, you can create the aspects "Graphics", "Gameplay", "Story", etc. and give a vote for each one.
 To create a set, just go in "Settings" -> "Yet Another Stars Rating: Settings" and click on the "Multi Sets" tab.
 To insert it into a post, just paste the shortcode that YASR will create for you.
+Only who write the post or page can insert votes in Multi Set.

 = What is "Ranking reviews" ? =
 It is the 10 highest rated item chart by reviewer.
 In order to insert it into a post or page, just paste this shortcode **[yasr_top_ten_highest_rated]**